uptrace/helm-charts/README.md

 ### Kubernetes Cluster

-If you don't have a Kubernetes, create one with [minikube](https://minikube.sigs.k8s.io/docs/start/).
+If you don't have a Kubernetes Cluster, create one with [minikube](https://minikube.sigs.k8s.io/docs/start/).

+To install Helm, see [Installation guide](https://helm.sh/docs/intro/install/).

 ### ClickHouse Operator